OmniMotion-X: Versatile Multimodal Whole-Body Motion Generation: Method

 \section{Method}

 The overview of \OurMethod~is illustrated in Fig.~\ref{fig:method}.
 We propose a unified multimodal, autoregressive transformer-based diffusion model for whole-body human motion generation across multiple tasks.
 The model takes textual description \(\mathbf{c}_{t}\) for semantic guidance, global motion \(\mathbf{c}_{g}\) for spatial-temporal control, and speech \(\mathbf{c}_{s}\) and music conditions \(\mathbf{c}_{m}\) to ensure rhythmic and stylistic coherence.
 Furthermore, it incorporates reference motion \(\mathbf{c}_{r}\) as a motion prior, derived from either previously generated clips or user-designed motion, thus providing fine-grained details unavailable in other conditions.
+This reference input is optional and can be set to null, which is essential for generating the initial motion when no user-specified prior exists.
 In addition, the mixed-condition setting allows multiple conditions to occur simultaneously during training, enabling the model to handle complex scenarios with diverse inputs.
-In this section, we present our approach in two parts: a unified framework for multimodal modeling and a progressive training strategy that ensures precise motion control.
+In this section, we present our approach in two parts: a unified framework for multimodal modeling and a progressive weak-to-strong mixed conditions training strategy that ensures precise motion control.